Karolina Drwięga-Waliczek, Advocate

 Her passion is criminal law.
 She also represents parties in a host of court proceedings in matters of civil, family, succession, labour and commercial law and an array of cases in matters of administrative law.

-After hours: wife and mother to two children, loves sailing and dancing.
+After hours: Loves sailing and dancing.